pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - So here (highlight) we are making a couple virtual TupleTableSlots for our leftovers.
 - It's interesting to ask why this is different from the slot just above (highlight)?
-  - Well `table_slot_create` will give us a tuple slot that matches the Relation you pass in--- it should be a BufferHeapTupleTableSlot.
+  - Well `table_slot_create` will give us a tuple slot that matches the Relation you pass in--- here it should be a BufferHeapTupleTableSlot.
   - For the leftovers we want a Virtual one.
-  - In all cases the tuple descriptor matches the table we're updating.
+  - In all three cases the tuple descriptor matches the table we're updating.
     - The lower functions need us to pass that in by hand.
       - That's tupDesc here.
     - But `table_slot_create` gets the descriptor automatically off the Relation struct.
   - Finally where do these slots go?
 In the tuple table!
     - At the top you see us pass the tuple table (highlight), which is part of the top-level executor state.
       - That's a List node and the slot gets appended there.
+      - To me it's sort of reassuring to glimpse the table these slots get put in.
-    - In the bottom we're also passing the executor state, and those functions add the slot to the same list.
+    - In the bottom we're also passing the executor state, which gives those functions access to the same list.